 - His Calculations

-Due to a debilitating spinal injury, George Hansen spent the last dozen years of his life largely confined to his house and garden.
+In 1889, George married Linda Frances Rinehart (1869-1948), a native of Amador County.
+But in 1896 Hansen suffered a debilitating spinal injury, forcing him to leave his position at Foothill Station and move to Berkeley.
+He spent the last dozen years of his life largely confined to his house and garden, and died there on 31 March 1908.
 The photographs for Baby Roland were taken by Hansen at the family home at 2705 Hearst Ave. in Berkeley.
 The house no longer exists.
+Roland’s life too was short: born in April 1900, he died 4 March 1920 at the age of nineteen.

 There is no typesetting in any of the booklets; all the text and decorations are drawn by hand, almost certainly by Morgan Shepard.
 The cover and title pages also feature photographs of Roland.
 To best display the photographs, the paper is coated stock, instead of the laid paper usually favored by Elder.
 The endpapers are impregnated with thin strips of tree bark, a style used by Elder in several other titles.